jetafese/fees-dataset/taxes/cra-25/prompt.md

 can take private variables such as SIN into account to simulate reality.
 For example, temporary foreign workers have SINs that start with 9 (e.g. 900999999) where they would be exempt from paying taxes under certain schemes.

+See taxes/mappings for examples on the bounds file usage and how the checker would work.